General porting requirements

 - A recent copy of your current provider’s bill showing the numbers being ported.

 - The Universal Account Number (UAN).
-You can find this on the back of your bill.
+You can find this on your bill.
+See also Find your UAN.

 - There can be no hunting on the phone line unless every number in the hunt group is being ported.